Headed to San Francisco? Want to plan the best family activities in San Franciso? Wondering what to do in San Francisco with kids?

 We actually purchased season passes for Six Flags for a previous trip to Chicago.
 The great thing is the pass will get you into all of the parks across the country.
 We took advantage of this and had a lot of fun.

 10:00 am -5:00pm

-This is a great San Francisco family vacation destination.
+This is a great San Francisco for families destination.
 It is located just outside of San Francisco.

-Also, join our Facebook Community and ask any question you have about your upcoming trip.
-We have lots of member who would love to help you!
+Also, join our Facebook Community and ask any questions you have about your upcoming trip.
+We have lots of members who would love to help you.